JuanLUJoanne/content-intelligence-engine/README.md

 **5. LLM-as-Judge for eval**
 Output quality is scored by a separate LLM judge across five dimensions: factual accuracy, hallucination rate, semantic consistency, relevance, and schema compliance.
 Using a language model as the evaluator catches subtle quality regressions that rule-based metrics miss, while the separate judge model avoids the "marking your own homework" problem.
 Scores below 0.7 are routed to human review rather than rejected outright.

+**6. A/B-tested personalised recommendations**
+The recommendation layer assigns users deterministically to variants using `hash(user_id) % 2`, so the same user always sees the same prompt flavour across requests without storing session state.
+Variant A weights purchase history; Variant B weights browsing patterns.
+Every result is logged to the ReviewStore so effect sizes can be computed offline using Cohen's d.

+**7. MCP tool layer as a data-fetching adapter** `RecommendationAgent.run()` accepts an optional `MCPClient`.
+When provided, buyer history is fetched via the Model Context Protocol; when absent, the caller passes resolved asset lists directly.
+The mock path (`use_mock=True`) uses `hash()`-based determinism — no random seed, no network — so tests are reproducible without fixtures or patching.

 ## Production Features